Reprinted from December 4, 2018, article in Modern Healthcare

 Federal audits of Medicare Advantage plans’ provider directories have revealed sweeping inaccuracies for the third straight year, raising the specter of fines or other penalties for the insurers.

 Nearly 50% of provider directory locations showed at least one mistake in the latest audit results, the CMS said late Friday.
-Those errors included the wrong location, phone number or the directory claimed the listed provider was accepting new patients when they weren't.
+Those errors included the wrong location or phone number or the directory claimed the listed provider was accepting new patients when they weren’t.

 The agency looks at about one-third of Medicare Advantage plans every year since the audits started under the Obama administration.